MikkelMathiasen23/NYC_taxi_project/_posts/0000-01-03-where_to_operate.md

           seamless="seamless"
           frameborder="0"></iframe>

-<sub>You should definitely not pickup people in Bronx or Staten Island as people there gives the lowest amount of tip, but instead you should go for Manhattan, Brooklyn or Queens as people there tend to give the best tips!</sub>
+<sub>This figure shows the tipping behaviour of the different boroughs of NYC.
+You should definitely not pickup people in Bronx or Staten Island as people there gives the lowest amount of tip, but instead you should go for Manhattan, Brooklyn or Queens as people there tend to give the best tips!</sub>

 <sub>Now it should be apparent that the best places to look for customers are Queens or Manhattan as this would result in a combination of many customers but also customers that are likely to give good tips.</sub>